Green computing is super

 Because the size of datasets was exponentially increasing and the complexity of operations performed by computers was growing, Kepner and his team knew the Laboratory would eventually need a facility much bigger than LLGrid's space, a converted lab.
 "Early on, we did a study on where we should put the next data center," says Kepner.
 The study considered not only a suitably sized location but also the costs of building and then running a huge computing cluster that consumes megawatts of electrical power around the clock.
 "Jeremy recognized the need to be close to a power plant to reduce the cost of electricity and to achieve a very environmentally efficient system," says Martinez.

-"Holyoke was attractive because the hydroelectric dam provides for less expensive electrical power and land was cheaper," says Kepner.
+"Holyoke was attractive because the hydroelectric dam provides for less expensive electrical power and land was cheaper," Kepner says.
 "The cost of electricity in Holyoke is about half the cost of electricity in Lexington."
-An additional recommendation for this site was that the Holyoke Gas and Electric Department generates about 70% of its power from "greener" hydroelectric and solar sources.
+An additional recommendation for this site was that the Holyoke Gas and Electric Department generates about 70 percent of its power from "greener" hydroelectric and solar sources.

 "MIT Lincoln Laboratory, since its beginnings in 1951, has been in the forefront of computing, starting with the Semi-Automated Ground Environment [SAGE] project.
 The system deployed at Holyoke continues to be at the vanguard in interactive computing.
-High-speed connectivity to the system facilitates fast access to massive amounts of data and full access to all of the computational resources available in the system," says Martinez.
+High-speed connectivity to the system facilitates fast access to massive amounts of data and full access to all of the computational resources available in the system," Martinez says.

 After initial checkout and testing, this supercomputing capability will be available to the Lincoln Laboratory research community.
 The EcoPODs' management and monitoring systems allow for remote operation of the center, although neighboring MGHPCC will provide some support to the facility.
 Lincoln Laboratory welcomes this hugely enhanced ability to process, analyze, and exploit Big Data, and is proud to be doing it "greenly."